 Decisions on credit applications are not specifically reliant on your credit score, when a lender performs a credit check they are using everything you’ve told them on your application, as well as any information on your credit file from other accounts you have.

 Late payments, payday loans and withdrawing cash on your credit card are all signs you’re unable to manage your finances responsibly.

-I know of people who have been accepted for mortgages after withdrawing cash on the credit card, but it’s not advisable.
+Many people have still been accepted for mortgages after withdrawing cash on a credit card, but it’s not advisable.

 You should avoid applying for a mortgage if you have used your credit card to withdraw cash in the last three months to be on the safe side.

-The last thing you want is to appear to be irresponsible with your money to a mortgage provider, you’re asking them to borrow you a sizable chunk of money and you want to appear as safe a bet as possible.
+The last thing you want is to appear to be irresponsible with your money to a mortgage provider as you’re asking them to borrow you a sizable chunk of money and you want to appear as safe a bet as possible.

 I need to improve my credit score, what’s the best option?

 If you’ve tried everything to improve your credit score and this has yielded minimal results, we can help!

 With the icount prepaid Mastercard®, you can add the Creditbuilder™ feature to your account.
 With this, you will be ‘loaned’ a year’s worth of monthly fees upfront which is then paid off in 12 monthly installments of £9.95.

 If you keep up with these monthly payments, the information will be sent to credit reference agencies to highlight your ability to manage credit well.
 Over time, this will help to increase your credit score.